EPA Cincinnati Technology Collaboration and Transfer

 Turning Combined Sewer Overflow (CSO) consent decrees and other urban water problems into business opportunities on a regional basis

-Increased attention paid to stormwater management in urban settings, especially as a source control measure for reducing combined sewer overflows, has led to a growing need for real-time monitoring that provides reliable performance data for operation and maintenance decision-making.
-To meet this need for monitoring capabilities and related sensor technologies, EPA is partnering with Cincinnati-based entities UrbanAlta Technology, Aginova, Inc., Cincinnati State Technical and Community College, and the Metropolitan Sewer District of Greater Cincinnati to develop and demonstrate sub-surface moisture sensors and flow monitoring technologies for infiltration-based green infrastructure.
+Increased attention to stormwater management in urban settings, especially as a source control measure for reducing combined sewer overflows, has led to a growing need for real-time monitoring that provides reliable performance data for operation and maintenance decision-making.
+To meet this need for monitoring capabilities and related sensor technologies, EPA is partnering with Cincinnati-based entities Urbanalta Technology, Aginova, Inc., Cincinnati State Technical and Community College, and the Metropolitan Sewer District of Greater Cincinnati to develop and demonstrate sub-surface moisture sensors and flow monitoring technologies for infiltration-based green infrastructure.
 Innovations emerging with these technologies are low power demanding sensors that utilize wireless and cloud computing environments.
-Flow monitoring and pilot-scale rainfall-infiltration simulation devices will be designed and installed as test beds at EPA’s Test and Evaluation Facility during the first year of the project in order to develop and assess the performance of the new technologies.
-The test bed will enable EPA to control a wide range of variables that are likely to affect technology performance.
-The technologies under development can then be modified and enhanced in the second year of the project based on the results from the test bed evaluations.
-The outcomes from this project will be shared with key internal and external stakeholders, especially the technology development partners, within the structure of the Cooperative Research and Development Agreements (CRADA).
-It is expected that CRADA partners will develop and commercialize these emerging technologies in the future.
-Potential follow-up cooperative projects with these CRADA partners include full-scale field demonstrations of developed monitoring and sensor technologies at existing and new green infrastructure research sites.
+In 2013 flow monitoring and pilot-scale rainfall-infiltration simulation devices are being designed and installed as test beds at EPA’s Test and Evaluation Facility to further develop and assess the performance of the new technologies.
+The test bed enables EPA to control a wide range of variables that are likely to affect technology performance.
+The outcomes from this project will be shared with key internal and external stakeholders, especially the technology development partners, within the structure of Cooperative Research and Development Agreements (CRADAs).
+It is expected that CRADA partners will commercialize these emerging technologies.

 Contact: Dan Murray

 The widespread development of impervious surfaces in urbanized basins has altered the hydrology of these systems.
-This alteration causes flooding, accelerated stream bank erosion, stream bed down-cutting, and stream instability, while also decreasing water quality and endangering downstream ecological habitats and urban infrastructure.
-There is a growing need to develop green infrastructure technologies to reduce peak flows during rainstorms to a level just below the flow rate at which erosion and down-cutting of the receiving stream would begin, referred to as Qcritical.
-To fill this need, EPA is partnering with the Boone County Conservation District (BCCD), SD1 (a sewer utility in Northern Kentucky), and the National Environmental Compliance Company of Lexington, Kentucky to develop, fabricate, install, and evaluate the performance of innovative detention pond retrofit technologies.
-The project will develop and monitor a cost effective structural device that can be retrofitted to existing detention basin outlet structures that mitigate downstream erosion from excessive rainwater runoff.
-During the first year of the project, EPA researchers will collect data to support technology design, development, and deployment.
-While in the second year, they will monitor the operation and maintenance of the system.
-Project results will be communicated through reports, journal articles, patents, and guidance documents to be used by state and local officials to help comply with future green infrastructure regulations.
+This alteration causes flooding, accelerated stream bank erosion, stream bed down-cutting, stream instability, and also decreases water quality and endangers downstream ecological habitats and urban infrastructure.
+There is a growing need to develop green infrastructure to reduce peak flows during rainstorms to a level just below the flow rate at which erosion and down-cutting of the receiving stream would begin, referred to as Qcritical.
+To fill this need, EPA is partnering with the Boone County Conservation District (BCCD), SD1 (a sewer utility in Northern Kentucky), and Teledyne-ISCO to develop, fabricate, install, and evaluate the performance of innovative detention pond retrofit technologies.
+In 2013 we are developing and monitoring a cost effective structural device that can be retrofitted to existing detention basin outlet structures that mitigate downstream erosion from excessive rainwater runoff.
+In 2014 we will monitor the operation and maintenance of the system as well as evaluate various water quality treatment capabilities.
+Project results will be communicated through reports, journal articles, patents and guidance documents to be used by state and local officials to help comply with stormwater regulations.

 Contact: Jake Beaulieu

 The most accurate method to assess the health of streams and rivers is to monitor for changes in their biological, chemical, and physical characteristics directly.
-While technological innovations to assess chemical and physical parameters have greatly expanded their use, efficient technologies to assess aquatic biodiversity have lagged.
-Aquatic biodiversity assessments continue to rely on highly skilled experts and labor-intensive field work, making their use increasingly cost prohibitive, yet aquatic assessments that do not include biotic endpoints are unreliable.
-EPA is partnering with the Cincinnati-based Green Umbrella Water Action Team to develop a potential market-based path toward an innovative solution to this problem by enabling citizen scientists with new technologies.
+While innovations to assess chemical and physical parameters have greatly expanded their use, efficient technologies to assess aquatic biodiversity have lagged.
+Aquatic biodiversity assessments continue to rely on highly skilled experts and labor-intensive field work; making their use increasingly cost prohibitive, yet aquatic assessments that do not include biotic endpoints are unreliable.
+EPA partnered with the Cincinnati-based Green Umbrella Water Action Team to develop a potential market-based path to this problem by enabling citizen scientists with new technologies.
 The underlying concept is that motivated citizenry equipped with low-cost technologies and coordinated through centralized data architecture can circumvent the labor and educational requirements of aquatic biomonitoring.
-While some technologies already exist (e.g., smart phone applications), they have not been developed or coordinated to address the high data quality requirements of State and Federal resource assessment and management programs.
-Under this proposal, EPA will bring together stakeholders from State and Federal government, citizen monitoring groups, and entrepreneurial and research communities to facilitate a workshop aimed at providing a multi-sector consensus on short and long-term product development, and commercialization goals for aquatic biomonitoring technologies.
-Outcomes of the two-day workshop, planned to take place in the first quarter of 2013, will be communicated via a concept paper targeted for publication in a relevant and widely-read journal by June 2013.
+While some technologies already exist (e.g., smart phone applications), they have not been developed or coordinated to address the high data quality requirements of state and federal resource assessment and management programs.
+On March 25-27, 2013, EPA brought together stakeholders from state and federal government, citizen monitoring groups and entrepreneurial and research communities to host a workshop aimed at providing a multi-sector consensus on short and long-term product development, and commercialization goals for aquatic biomonitoring technologies.
+Outcomes of the two-day workshop will be communicated via a concept paper targeted for publication in a relevant and widely-read journal in 2014.

 Contact: Mark Bagley